 Stiffness and Rigidity

-Once manufactured, rigid PCBs retain their shape and cannot be bent or flexed, ensuring stable component mounting.
+Once manufactured, rigid printed circuit boards retain their shape and cannot be bent or flexed, ensuring stable component mounting.

 Solid Substrate Material